KERW: KERW

 In early 2016, El Dorado Broadcasters began divesting its stations on the Central Coast.
 On May 31, the company sold the intellectual property of KSTT-FM, branded "Coast 101.3", to American General Media, who placed the call letters and AC format on KIQO (102.5 FM).
 The 101.3 FM frequency itself was not sold but remained with El Dorado and adopted the call sign KJRW.

 In July 2016, El Dorado donated KJRW to Santa Monica College, owner of public radio station KCRW.
 The last in a series of divestments by El Dorado, the donation was consummated on September 15.
 On November 7, KERW began simulcasting "Eclectic 24", KCRW's adult album alternative-formatted HD2 subchannel.

+On April 10, 2026, KERW (as a result of a sale to Dimes Media) changed their format from the eclectic-formatted KCRW-HD2 simulcast to classic country, branded as "101.3 The Grade".